Naitou (l'orpheline)

-Naitou, l'orpheline (English: Naitou The Orphan) is a Guinean film directed by Moussa Kémoko Diakité, released in 1982.
+Naitou, l'orpheline (English: Naitou The Orphan) is a 1982 Guinean film directed by Moussa Kémoko Diakité.
 The film, based on a West African folktale, is unique in the fact that it is narrated musically by the Ballet National de Guinée.

 Synopsis

 In a fit of jealousy, a woman poisons her co-wife.
 Not limiting herself to this one crime, she sets her sights on Naitou, the only daughter of the deceased.
 Eventually the "conscience" of the village, symbolized by an old woman, drives her crazy.